projectatomic/commissaire/doc/authentication_devel.rst

 Authentication Plugins
 ======================

-commissaire's authentication is handled by a simple plugin based system.
+commissaire's authentication is handled by a simple WSGI based plugin based system.
 To create a new authentication plugin you must:

 - subclass ``commissaire_http.authentication.Authenticator``